rgreminger/tilburg-science-hub/docs/tutorial/finish.md

 ![Congrats](https://media.giphy.com/media/D0EjguuQzYr9m/giphy.gif)

-Well, all fun aside, we hope you found this a useful tutorial.
+Well, all fun aside, we hope you found this tutorial useful.

 Of course, this is just one way in which to increase your research productivity.
 Here on tilburgsciencehub.com, we have more stuff available, so take your time to browse the page.

 Oh, and to be complete, here's a summary of what you've learnt.